soylentOrange/K2-RFID/README.md

 ### Assembly

 Essentially required are only the ES32 and a PN532 board.
-For some audible feedback, I've added a 27mm pizo disc and a 100 Ohm resistor (on pin 16).
+For some audible feedback, I've added a 27 mm pizo disc and a 100 Ohm resistor (on pin 16).

 Connect the PN532 board pins to: